 Take that into account as well, when doing your evaluation.

-SPV (Special Purpose Vehicle) – is a company that is created with the special reason to fulfill some function.
+SPV (Special Purpose Vehicle) – is a company that one creates with a special reason to fulfil some function.
 The main purpose of SPV is to mitigate risks that might arise from the activities performed by the SPV (read our article about how your investment is secured).
-This company usually receives funding from the platform, and it is related to the platform and using received money for performing the specified activities, be it development works or some acquisition or operations of property.
+This company usually receives funding from the platform, and it is related to the platform and using received money for performing the specified activities, be it development works or some acquisition or operations of the property.